Modified Tier System Structure for Overall Athletic Development

 Kenn, J. (2002).
 Athletic based strength training: The tier system strength training playbook for coaches.

 Dos Remedios, R. (n.d.).
-Complete program design.
+Certified Program Design Specialist.
 National Sports Performance Association.

 About the Author

 Coach Zangl is a Lead Performance Movement Specialist at FMS Health and Safety, LLC in Irvine, California.
 Coach Zangl holds the following certifications: MA, CSCS, FMS, NSPA (CSAC, CWPC, CPDS, CSNC, MSPC).
 Coach Zangl was an assistant strength and conditioning coach at Sidelines or Headlines in North Scottsdale, Arizona, the head strength and conditioning coach at Bobby Crosby Baseball Academy working with baseball players and athletes of all ages, held a professional apprenticeship role at the University of Arizona, assisting in the overall development for the Wildcats Football, Baseball, M/W Tennis, Women’s Golf, Women’s Basketball and Track and Field teams.
 He was also an offensive line coach and strength and conditioning coordinator at Tesoro High School for 5 seasons and head football strength and conditioning coach at Athletes Choice in Rancho Santa Margarita.